prtkgpt/questdb.io/docs/concept/designated-timestamp.md

     reading int);
 ```

-When switching over to a new day, insert the last day of data in an ordered
+When switching over to a new day, order the data in the temporary partition
+as it is inserted into the main table.

 fashion:

 ```questdb-sql title="Insert ordered data"